UpdateCursor

 When the cursor projects the features from one spatial reference to another, if the spatial references do not share the same datum, an appropriate datum transformation should be specified.

-An update cursor can perform a projection or transformation at two stages: when reading the features from the feature class on disk and when writing the updated features into the feature class.
+An update cursor can perform a projection or transformation at two stages: when reading the features from the feature class on disk and when writing the updated features to the feature class.

 The ListTransformations function can be used to provide a list of valid datum transformations between two spatial references.